phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-admin/group/doc-groups.md

 **Note**

-- Two groups are add to basket
+- Two groups are add to cart
-- The basket icon has the some of the users accounts
+- The cart icon has the some of the users accounts

-To do that, consult the section "basket"
+To do that, consult the section "Cart"